bloiseleo/ObsidianBackup/Study More.md

+- Nest.JS
 	- How modules in Nest.JS works?
 - Tests
+	- What to test?
+	- When to test?
+- Cloud
+	- Azure
+	- What is an API Gateway?